 (parameterize-break boolean-expr body ...+)

-Like parameterize (see Parameters), a fresh thread cell (see Thread Cells) is allocated to hold the break-enabled state of the continuation, and calls to break-enabled within the continuation access or modify the new cell.
-Unlike parameters, the break setting is not inherited by new threads.
+As with parameterize, a fresh thread cell is allocated to hold the break-enabled state of the continuation, and calls to break-enabled within the continuation access or modify the new cell.
+Unlike a parameter, a mutation to the break setting via break-enabled is not inherited by new threads (i.e., the thread cell is not preserved).

 (call-with-break-parameterization break-param thunk) → any break-param : break-parameterization? thunk : (-> any)